Improving Requirements Completeness: Automated Assistance through Large Language Models: Introduction

 Natural Language Processing (NLP) is a powerful tool for computer-assisted verification of external completeness when requirements and external sources of knowledge are presented in text format.
 For example, Ferrari et al.~\cite{ferrari2014measuring} utilize NLP to assess the completeness of requirements by analyzing interview transcripts.
 In a similar vein, Dalpiaz et al.~\cite{dalpiaz2018pinpointing} integrate NLP with visualization techniques to identify disparities in stakeholders' perspectives.
 These disparities are in turn examined as potential indicators of incompleteness.

 Large language models (LLMs) provide a fresh opportunity to employ NLP for improving the external completeness of requirements.
 Through self-supervised learning, LLMs have been pre-trained on vast collections of textual data, e.g., millions of Wikipedia articles.
-This opens up the possibility of using LLMs as external knowledge sources for completeness checking.
-In this article, we explore a particular instantiation of this idea, employing BERT (Bidirectional Encoder Representations from Transformers)~\cite{devlin2018bert} as our chosen LLM.
+This opens up the possibility of using LLMs as external knowledge sources for completeness checking. {More precisely, we see two primary use cases, denoted as U1 and U2 below, for LLMs in relation to external completeness:

+\begin{enumerate} \item[U1] LLMs can be used for autonomously gathering, summarizing, and integrating new information from external sources, including their own pre-training data.

+\item[U2] LLMs can be tasked with suggesting alternative versions of existing material.
+While the results often do not convey the exact same meaning as the original material, they largely preserve context.
+An examination of the resulting variant material can reveal pertinent information that has been overlooked. \end{enumerate}

+In this article, we propose an instantiation of U2 (above) employing BERT (Bidirectional Encoder Representations from Transformers)~\cite{devlin2018bert} as our chosen LLM.}

 BERT has been trained to predict masked tokens by finding words or phrases that most closely match the surrounding context.
-To illustrate how BERT can help with completeness checking of requirements, consider the example in Fig.~\ref{fig:example}.
+To illustrate how BERT can help realize U2, consider the example in Fig.~\ref{fig:example}.
 In this example, we have masked one word, denoted as \texttt{[MASK]}, in each of requirements $\textsf{R1}$, $\textsf{R2}$ and $\textsf{R3}$.
 We have then had BERT make five predictions for filling each masked slot.
 For instance, in $\textsf{R1}$, the masked word is \emph{availability}.
 The predictions made by BERT are: \emph{performance}, \emph{efficiency}, \emph{stability}, \emph{accuracy}, and \emph{reliability}.
 As seen from the figure, one of these predictions, namely \emph{stability}, is a word that appears in $\textsf{R6}$.
 Similarly, the predictions that BERT makes for the masked words in $\textsf{R2}$ and $\textsf{R3}$ (\emph{audit} and \emph{connectivity}) reveal new terminology that is present in $\textsf{R4}$ and $\textsf{R5}$ (\emph{network}, \emph{traffic}, \emph{comply} and \emph{security}).
-In this example, \emph{if requirements $\textsf{R4}$--$\textsf{R6}$ were to be missing, BERT's predictions over $\textsf{R1}$--$\textsf{R3}$ would provide useful cues about some of the missing terminology.}
+In this example, \emph{if requirements $\textsf{R4}$--$\textsf{R6}$ were to be missing, BERT's predictions over $\textsf{R1}$--$\textsf{R3}$ would provide useful cues about some of the missing concepts.}